Mack the Knife (1989 film): Production

 Juliá reprises the role of Macheath which won him a Tony nomination for a 1976 revival on Broadway.
 The film shows obvious signs of last minute editing, including several musical numbers that appear on the soundtrack album but are not in the final cut.

 Home media

-The film has never been released on DVD and as of April 2022, Sony Pictures Home Entertainment has yet to announce any plans for a DVD or Blu-Ray release.
+The film has never been released on DVD and as of today, MGM, the current rights holder to the 2st Century Film Corporation library, has yet to announce any plans for a DVD or Blu-Ray release.